ravindran-greeshma/test-with-actions/README.md

 ## Welcome

 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) can help you stick to your team’s quality standards by running tests and reporting the results on GitHub.
 CI tools run builds and tests, triggered by commits.
-The results post back to GitHub in the pull request.
+The results are posted back to GitHub in the pull request.
 The goal is fewer issues in `main` and faster feedback as you work.

 - **Who is this for**: Developers, DevOps Engineers, new GitHub users, students, teams.
 - **What you'll learn**: What continuous integration is, how to use GitHub Actions for CI, how to create a workflow that runs tests and produces test reports.